Big Bend National Park: Establishing a park

-In the 1930s, many people who loved the Big Bend country saw that it was a land of unique contrast and beauty that was worth preserving for future generations.
+In the 1930s, many people who loved the Big Bend country recognized it as a land of unique contrasts and beauty, worth preserving for future generations.
 In 1933, the Texas Legislature passed legislation to establish Texas Canyons State Park.
 Later that year, the park was redesignated Big Bend State Park.
-In 1935, the United States Congress passed legislation that would enable the acquisition of the land for a national park.
+In 1935, the United States Congress passed legislation enabling the acquisition of land for a national park.
 The State of Texas deeded the land that it had acquired to the federal government, and on June 12, 1944, Big Bend National Park became a reality.
 The park opened to visitors on July 1, 1944.

-Big Bend remains one of the largest, most remote, and one of the least-visited national parks in the contiguous United States.
-In the 10-year period from 2009 to 2019, an average of 377,154 visitors entered the park annually.
+Big Bend remains one of the largest, most remote, and least-visited national parks in the contiguous United States.
+Over the 10 years from 2009 to 2019, an average of 377,154 visitors entered the park each year.

+Conservation concerns

+In July 2026, the second Trump administration waived restrictions on construction of a border wall and roads slated to run through parts of Big Bend National Park.
+Multiple conservation groups condemned the decision, stating that major harm to wildlife and nearby human residencies could occur, and U.S. Senator John Cornyn wrote a letter to authorities calling for discussions regarding the matter before construction can be authorized.